Shelton Public Library and Town Hall

 The Building was placed on the Shelton Historic Register in April of 1995.

 Location.
 47° 12.775′ N, 123° 6.291′ W. Marker is in Shelton, Washington, in Mason County.
 Marker is on South 5th Avenue south of West Railroad Avenue, on the right when traveling north.
+Marker is a painted metal plaque, mounted waist-high in a wooden frame, on a cement pedestal, by the sidewalk, just left of building's South 5th Street entrance.
 Touch for map.
-Marker is a painted metal plaque, mounted waist-high in a wooden frame, on a cement pedestal, by the sidewalk, just left of building's South 5th Street entrance.
 Marker is at or near this postal address: 427 West Railroad Avenue, Shelton WA 98584, United States of America.
+Touch for directions.

 Regarding Shelton Public Library and Town Hall.
 National Register of Historic Places (1983).
 Building is now serving as the Mason County Historical Society Museum.